dev4press/coreactivity/readme.txt

 == Changelog ==
 = 1.8 (2024.01.15) =
+* New: component: `Privacy` plugin, with XXX events
 * New: component `WordPress` expanded with 3 new events

 = 1.7 (2024.01.07) =